MAINTAINING YOUR HOME DURING THE SEASONS

-Before the snow falls, it’s essential that you go through your pre-winter home checklist.
+Before the snow falls, it’s essential that you go through your pre-winter home maintenance checklist.
 The last thing anyone wants is to do emergency repairs in the middle of winter.
+To prevent winter harm, be sure to check these items off your winter home maintenance checklist:

 - If you’ve got an indoor fireplace make sure it’s ready for winter by checking it yourself, or better yet, call a professional chimney service.